GoogleFeud/ts-runtime-checks/README.md

     - `ExactProps<Obj>` - Makes sure the value doesn't have any excessive properties.
     - `CmpKey<Obj, key, value, fullCheck>` - Checks if `Obj[key] === value`.

-##### Assert<Type, ErrorType>
+#### Assert<Type, ErrorType>

 The `Assert` marker asserts that a value is of the provided type by adding **validation code** that gets executed during runtime.
-If the value doesn't match the type, it throws a new error of the provided `ErrorType`, and it includes a detailed error of what exactly is wrong.
+If the value doesn't match the type, it throws a new error of the provided `ErrorType`, and it includes a detailed message of what exactly is wrong.

 **Example:**